Connect with others who understand.

 What Causes Asthma?

-The cause of asthma is not well understood.
-Most researchers believe asthma develops because of a combination of genetic and environmental risk factors.
-Asthma is often an allergic reaction related to an overreaction by the immune system in response to a substance that enters the lungs.
+Most researchers believe asthma is caused by a combination of genetic and environmental risk factors.
+Asthma can be caused by an allergy, an overreaction by the immune system to normally harmless substances.

 Some risk factors for developing asthma include: